Mandy91/termux-docker/README.md

 ## How to use

 1. Make sure that Docker is installed and running.
-2. `git clone https://github.com/xeffyr/termux-docker && cd ./termux-docker`
+2. `git clone -b x86_64 https://github.com/xeffyr/termux-docker && cd ./termux-docker`
 3. `./run.sh`

 You can use the image directly without startup script.
 For example: